alghoziii/culinarix-collaborative-filtering/README.md

 #### Description:

-This endpoint retrieves the top-rated restaurants based on culinary ratings.
+This endpoint is used if the user_id does not exist then takes the restaurant with the top ranking based on the culinary ranking.

 #### Response: